 To make a living, Herjavec began working as a newspaper deliveryman and waiter in the early 1990s.
 Besides paying the bills, those experiences were crucial for Herjavec later in his business career.

-"The most important relationship in business is the one between you and your customers.
+“The most important relationship in business is the one between you and your customers.
 All my experience is customer-related.
-When I was delivering newspapers, you used to have to collect the money," Herjavec said.
-"When I was a waiter, it was all about maximizing a tip and ensuring enough turnover.
-All these odd jobs always related in different ways to customers."
+When I was delivering newspapers, you used to have to collect the money,” Herjavec said.
+“When I was a waiter, it was all about maximizing a tip and ensuring enough turnover.
+All these odd jobs are always related in different ways to customers.”

-"The reason I started The Herjavec Group was because I was at home for three years," said Herjavec.
-"I was a stay-at-home dad because my kids were home then, but they went back to school.
-I turned 40, my wife stopped working and I said, 'man, I have to get out of the house.'
+“The reason I started The Herjavec Group was that I was at home for three years,” said Herjavec.
+“I was a stay-at-home dad because my kids were home then, but they went back to school.
+I turned 40, my wife stopped working and I said, ‘man, I have to get out of the house.’
 That was really it.
-The idea of being retired was wonderful for one year, but after three, I was just too young to stay retired."
+The idea of being retired was wonderful for one year, but after three, I was just too young to stay retired.”

 After starting the Herjavec Group, Robert’s business prowess led him to television where he starred on the hit Canadian show, “Dragons’ Den,” which is now in its seventh season.
 Three years ago, Herjavec joined the American version of the show, “Shark Tank.”
 Recently, Herjavec added best-selling author to his resume with the publication of the book “Driven” (Harper Collins, 2010).

 Love what you do

 While Herjavec has achieved a level of success that most people dream of, he credits the passion he has in business as the reason for that success.